sagemath/sagenb/README.txt

-This is the first release of the standalone Sage Notebook.
+This is the standalone Sage Notebook.

 INSTALLATION: